Gejia people

 The Gejia (Chinese: 𱎼家人 or 革家人; Hanyu pinyin: Géjiārén; also Gedou) is an ethnic group of Guizhou province, southwestern China.
-They are officially classified by the government as a part of the Miao, but have a special status in Guizhou, but not recognized as independent from the Miao.
+They are officially classified by the government as a part of the Miao.
+They hold a special status in Guizhou, though they are not recognized as a distinct group separate from the Miao.
 The Gejia live mainly in Qiandongnan Prefecture, in the counties of Huangping, Kaili, and Guanling.
 They are concentrated in the towns of Chong'an, Chong Xing, Huangpiao in Huangping and Longchang, Wanshui of Kaili.
 Matang is exclusively inhabited by these people.
 There are over 400 inhabitants in this village.
 The total Gejia population is approximately 50,000.

 History

 The Gejia, according to legend, are the direct descendants of Houyi, a legendary hero who was said to have shot the nine scorching suns in order to salvage his people.
 They are noted for their war-like nature and their costumes are indications of such warfare passion.
 In 1953, the Chinese government initiated classification of the ethnic minorities.
 Anthropologists were assigned to distinguish China's ethnic groups based on social history, economic life, language and religion.
 Out of the 400 groups investigated, China officially approved 38 as distinct ethnicities in 1954.
 Although the official report of the original investigation recommended that they be identified as a separate minority group, the Gejia were excluded from final approval.
 They are officially recognised as a sub-group of the Miao people.
 (The number of recognised ethnic minorities in China has risen to 56 since 1954.)